MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-startmenu.md

 - If you enable this setting, no folders appear on the top section of the Start menu.
 If users add folders to the Start Menu directory in their user profiles, the folders appear in the directory but not on the Start menu.

-- If you disable this setting or do not configured it, Windows 2000 Professional and Windows XP Professional display folders on both sections of the Start menu.
+- If you disable this setting or don't configured it, Windows 2000 Professional and Windows XP Professional display folders on both sections of the Start menu.
 <!-- NoStartMenuSubFolders-Description-End -->

 <!-- NoStartMenuSubFolders-Editable-Begin -->